top of page

 Practical Details

-• Samples: Finger-prick blood, urine, and saliva
+Samples: finger-prick blood, urine, and saliva

-• Preparation: Instructions provided upon booking
+Preparation instructions provided upon booking

-Quiet clarification
+Important clarification

-A Biological Flow Audit is observational and educational in nature and does not constitute medical diagnosis or treatment.
+The Biological Flow Audit is observational and educational in nature and does not constitute medical diagnosis or treatment.

 BFA